Young people and students

 How to Survive Being a Kibbutz Volunteer Part 2

 (house) in some what livable conditions.
-If you're not, it's best to probably shack up with those bedouin you passed on the way
+If you're not, it's best to probably shack up with those Bedouin you passed on the way

 and commute to the kibbutz.
 Which, ironically, many people DO commute to kibbutz.
 Add to this that you're crammed three to a